g-kutty/py-tour/lessons/01/introduction/variables.md

 - Above, we create the variable `message_string`, assign a welcome message, and print the greeting.
 After we greet the user, we want to wish them goodbye.
 We then update `message_string` to a departure message and print that out.

 &nbsp;
-## Numbers
+### Numbers
 ***

 - Computers can understand much more than just strings of text.
-Python has a few numeric _data types_.
+Python has a few numeric data types.

 - It has multiple ways of storing numbers.
 Which one you use depends on your intended purpose for the number you are saving.

-- An _integer_, or `int`, is a whole number.
+- An integer, or `int`, is a whole number.
 It has no decimal point and contains all counting numbers as well as their negative counterparts and the number 0.

 - If you were counting the number of people in a room, the number of jellybeans in a jar, or the number of keys on a keyboard you would likely use an integer.

-- A _floating-point_ number, or a `float`, is a decimal number.
+- A floating-point number, or a `float`, is a decimal number.
 It can be used to represent fractional quantities as well as precise measurements.

 - If you were measuring the length of your bedroom wall, calculating the average test score of a seventh-grade class, or storing a baseball player's batting average for the 1998 season you would likely use a `float`.